dgulotta/mh_answers/README.md

 the puzzles bear some resemblance to recent puzzles, and all of the answers are available.

-The files mystery??.txt contain a list of puzzle answers from the corresponding year, as well as the type of puzzle.
-Usually the type is `Puzzle` or `Meta`, although there are some exceptions as described below.
+The files `mystery????.txt` contain a list of puzzle answers from the corresponding year, as well as the type of puzzle.
+Usually the type is "Puzzle" or "Meta", although there are some exceptions as described below.
 Notes on puzzles from individual hunts:
 * 2003 - In one round, the puzzle answers were physical objects.
 These